oluwadunni1/fbiCrimeAnalysis/README.md

     -   `visuals/`: Plot outputs (PNG).

 ## How to Use
+1. View the Final Report Online: Visit the rendered report hosted on GitHub Pages: [https://oluwadunni1.github.io/fbiCrimeAnalysis/](https://oluwadunni1.github.io/fbiCrimeAnalysis/).
+  *(Note: Clicking `docs/index.html` in the repository shows the raw HTML code; use the link above for the rendered webpage.)*

-1. Clone the repository:  `git clone`  [https://github.com/oluwadunni1/fbiCrimeAnalysis.git](https://github.com/oluwadunni1/fbiCrimeAnalysis.git)
+2. Clone the repository:  `git clone`  [https://github.com/oluwadunni1/fbiCrimeAnalysis.git](https://github.com/oluwadunni1/fbiCrimeAnalysis.git)
-2. View the final report: Open `docs/FBI_crime_analysis.html` in a web browser.
 3. To reproduce the report:
     -   Ensure R and Quarto are installed.
     -   Run the scripts in order (`scripts/01_data_import.R` → `scripts/02_data_cleaning.R` → `scripts/03_analysis.R`).